samoylenko/TinyAVR_USI_I2C/README.md

 Currently at a very early stage - note the frequency slowdown at the screenshot, it was over 100khz before moved to a separate c file with header (MCU frequency is 1Mhz)

-Being tested at a real hardware (ATtiny85) with a real oscilloscope - I was not satisfied with USI support in AtmelStudio simulator.
+Being tested at a real hardware (ATtiny85) with a real oscilloscope - I was not satisfied with USI support in AtmelStudio simulator (but I am amazed with it's debugWire support!)

 Discoveries so far:
 1. USI won't use SDA if a corresponding PORTx bit is not set to HIGH.
 Just in case, ensure doing the same with SCL (DDRx bit also must be set to output for both).